FAMILY LAW

 • How long does a divorce take in Texas?

-• How is property divided in a divorce?
+• How is property divided in a Texas divorce?

 Texas is a community property state, meaning assets acquired during the marriage are generally divided equally, though some exceptions may apply.